antrea-io/antrea/docs/ovs-pipeline.md

 {10.10.1.7}, and the destination OF port is in the set {412} (which correspond to IP addresses {10.10.1.6}), and the destination TCP port is in the set {80}, then use `conjunction` action with id 1, which drops the packet.
-Otherwise, go to the next CnpIngressRuleTable belonging to the next tier in precedence, or in the case of the Application tier (lowest precedence), go to the [IngressRuleTable].
-One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [CnpEgressRuleTable] to identify the source of the traffic.
+Otherwise, go to the next AntreaPolicyRuleTable belonging to the next tier in precedence, or in the case of the Application tier (lowest precedence), go to the [IngressRuleTable].
+One notable difference is how we use OF ports to identify the destination of the traffic, while we use IP addresses in [AntreaPolicyEgressRuleTable] to identify the source of the traffic.
 More details regarding this can be found in the following [IngressRuleTable] section.

-As seen in [CnpEgressRuleTables], the default action is to evaluate K8s Network Policy [IngressRuleTable] and a CnpIngressDefaultTable does not exist.
+As seen in [AntreaPolicyEgressRuleTable], the default action is to evaluate K8s Network Policy [IngressRuleTable] and a AntreaPolicyIngressDefaultTable does not exist.

 ### IngressRuleTable (90)